Install the plugin

 Matching a study model on the patient Iso surface

-Select “Plugins>Dental3DPlugin>3D Surface Rendering>Match Model on Iso Surface” or click on the first Matching icon on the Surface Rendering window.
-First put two or three 3D Points on the center of some teeth of the study model, then put the same number of 3D Points on the same teeth of the patient, and on the same location.
-Click on the “Match” button to perform the matching.
+Select “Plugins > Dental3DPlugin > Matching > Match Model on Iso Surface” or click on the first Matching icon in the 3D View menu bar.
+First put two or three 3D Points on the center of some teeth of the study model, then put the same number of 3D Points on the same location on the teeth of the patient.
+Click the “Match” button to perform the matching.
 The sliders allow fine tuning.

 Key “A” : hold to move a 3D Model.